ZepingZhou/Computer-Controller-using-Gesture/README.md

 # Computer-Controller-using-Gesture
-This repository provides a simple application implemented with gesture recognition.
+This repository provides a simple application that controls the computer through gesture recognition.

 ## Requirements
 > + Python >= 3.6